J Am Acad Orthop Surg Glob Res Rev

 Orthopedics & Sports Medicine

 Motamedi, Ali R; Gowd, Anirudh K; Nazemi, Alireza K; Gardner, Stephen T; and Behrend, Caleb J, "Incidence, Positional Distribution, Severity, and Time Missed in Medial Collateral Ligament Injuries of the Knee in NCAA Division I Football Athletes."
 (2017).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 708.